ice-wm/manual/index.md

 IceWM looks in several locations for configuration information, themes and customization; together these locations are called the resource path.
 The resource path contains the following directories:

 $ICEWM\_PRIVCFG; $XDG\_CONFIG\_HOME/icewm; $HOME/.icewm
-The first of these which is defined and existent is used to search for the user’s personal customization.
+The first of these which is defined and existent is used to search for the user's personal customization.

 /etc/icewm
 the system-wide defaults directory